6 Ingredient Salmon Burgers

 These are also good with chopped up sundried tomatoes added in!

-HEY THERE I'M CLARA
+HEY!
+I'M CLARA

-My biggest passion lies in helping people like you detach their worth from their wellness and learn how to steward their health in a way that is sustainable, enjoyable, and meaningful to them, so they can feel their best and run the race set before them.
+My goal is to help you detach your worth from their wellness and learn how to steward your health in a way that’s sustainable, enjoyable, and meaningful to you, so you can feel your best.

 follow on instagram